masukomi/backup_brain/README.md

 Clicking "Archived" will bring up the archived version of the web page.

-Notes:

-1. It currently won't be able to archive pages that require a user to be logged in to be viewed.
+Notes.
+The archiver won't be able to archive pages that require a user to be logged in to be viewed.
-2. Archived text is not _yet_ being indexed by the search engine.
-  There's [an open ticket](https://github.com/masukomi/backup_brain/issues/27) to address that.

 ### Importing from Pinboard.in
 ⚠ If you've got thousands of bookmarks this can take _hours_.
 On my computer it's This is because it's not parallelized _yet_ and it's creating an archive for every page it can.